iswa24/terraform/website/docs/internals/provider-fqns.html.md

 ### Provider local name
-It is possible to have multiple providers with the same type in a single terraform configuration.
+It is possible to have multiple providers with the same type in a single Terraform configuration.
 To avoid ambiguity, you must declare unique local names for providers.
 Local names are module-specific, and do not need to be unique or the same in all of your modules; Terraform references providers by their FQNs.